-2016 A2 results: 100% A*-CWe are lucky that small class sizes enable us to tailor the teaching to individual students’ needs and to offer more time and support with each student in lessons.
-Over recent years students have taken various paths eg. French and German at Exeter and at Oxford, German with Spanish ab-initio at Bristol; others have got onto competitve courses at university and have found that having German AS or German A Level has differentiated them positively from other students.The examination board we use is AQA.AS: http://www.aqa.org.uk/subjects/languages/as-and-a-level/german-7661A2: http://www.aqa.org.uk/subjects/languages/as-and-a-level/german-7662
+We are lucky that small class sizes enable us to tailor the teaching to individual students’ needs and to offer more time and support with each student in lessons.
+Over recent years students have taken various paths.
+Some examples are International Business at the University of Portsmouth, Japanese at the University of Leeds and French, German and Dutch at the University of Sheffield.
+Others have been successful in getting onto very competitive courses at university and have found that having German A Level has differentiated them positively from other students.
+We follow the AQA German A Level course.
+More information can be found here: https://www.aqa.org.uk/subjects/languages/as-and-a-level/german-7662

-By the end of Foundation students will know vocabulary from a wide variety of topics such as free time activities, holidays, school life and talking all about yourself.
+By the end of Foundation students will know a wide variety of topics such as free time activities, holidays, school life and talking all about yourself.
 Students will know how to form the past, present and futures tenses as well as knowing how to use modal verbs, time phrases and opinion phrases.

 Homework will be set once a week for foundation and KS4 and every lesson for KS5.
 Homework activities could be anything from a piece of writing, to learning vocabulary on Quizlet in preparation for a test to a reading comprehension.
-Students might also conduct research about culture or record themselves speaking in German.
+Students might also conduct research into a cultural topic or record themselves speaking in German.
 Summative assessment happens 2 or 3 times per half term.
-There are regular vocabulary tests and we aim to test 2 skills every half term, this could be reading, writing, listening or speaking.Formative assessment is every 3 weeks.
+There are regular vocabulary tests and we aim to test 2 skills every half term.
+This could be reading, writing, listening or speaking.